 For most tourists though, I would say that it makes sense to travel as foot passengers, and then hire a car in Andros on arrival.
 This way, you save the cost of a ticket for the car, which if memory serves me correctly, was around 40 Euro one way.

 You should also note, that your insurance may not cover you on ferry crossings for cars hired in Athens.
 In some cases, their terms and conditions may state you can't take the car on a ferry at all.
 Read my tips for renting a car in Greece for more details.

 If you plan to continue on to another island, again I would suggest traveling as foot passengers and hiring another car at the next destination.

 How to get to Andros from Mykonos

-If you want to explore another island after a few days in cosmopolitan Mykonos, you could definitely have a look into Andros.
+If you have spent a few days in cosmopolitan Mykonos and want something more relaxed, definitely look into Andros.
 Again, you can check all these out on Ferryhopper.

 Getting from Andros to more Greek islands